awsdocs/aws-cli-user-guide/doc_source/install-cliv1.md

 You store credential information locally by defining [profiles](cli-configure-profiles.md) in the [AWS CLI configuration files](cli-configure-files.md), which are stored by default in your user's home directory\.
 For more information, see [Configuring the AWS CLI](cli-chap-configure.md)\.

 **Note**
 If you are running in an Amazon EC2 instance, credentials can be automatically retrieved from the instance metadata\.
-For more information, see [Instance Metadata](cli-configure-metadata.md)\.
+For more information, see [Getting Credentials from EC2 Instance Metadata](cli-configure-metadata.md)\.

 ### Upgrading to the Latest Version of the AWS CLI<a name="post-install-upgrade"></a>